 Have an Evacuation Route

 - Direct Notification: There are several properties in the vicinity of the Cascade Dam that are contacted directly in the case of a dam break emergency.
-Contact to these residences is provided by City Watch, a service of the Kent County Sheriff’s Department.
+Contact to these residences is provided by text alerts from Kent County.
 If you are an identified property for direct contact, you will be notified each year during the testing of the EAP.

 - Warning Signal: The Cascade Dam is equipped with an emergency warning signal.
 Four short sounds indicates either changing water levels and flows, or a dam related emergency, and people located within the flood zone should seek immediate evacuation or move to higher ground.
 NOTE: The siren is not the same as the Civil Defense (tornado) siren and the sounds they make are different.